ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

 ## Keynote by Wojciech Wiewiórowski!

-We produdly announce that the European Data Protection Supervisor, Wojciech Wiewiórowski, will join the summer school and give a keynote on **The Myth of 'Global Standard' in Personal Data Protection**!
+We proudly announce that the European Data Protection Supervisor, Wojciech Wiewiórowski, will join the summer school and give a keynote on **The Myth of 'Global Standard' in Personal Data Protection**!

 More details [here](/keynotes/#wojciech-wiewiórowski).